Notable On-Field Accomplishments:

-Royal Athletic Park, home of the HarbourCats, was originally constructed in 1946, and first played host to the Victoria Athletics, who were a ‘Class B’ affiliate of the New York Yankees, from 1946 to 1951.
+Wilson's Group Stadium at Royal Athletic Park, home of the HarbourCats, was originally constructed in 1946, and first played host to the Victoria Athletics, who were a ‘Class B’ affiliate of the New York Yankees, from 1946 to 1951.
 The team changed its name to the Tyees in 1952, and won the Western International League pennant in their final year in 1954.

 Modern day Royal Athletic Park was rebuilt in 1967, after a large fire at the original.
 The Victoria Mussels (1978-79) and then the Victoria Blues (1980) played out of the ballpark in the affiliated Northwest League.